NOAA-CSL/MELODIES-MONET/docs/examples/airnow_wrfchem.md

 # Evaluate AirNow and WRF-Chem

-Our first example will demonstrate the basics available in MELODIES MONET to compare WRF-Chem model results against AirNow surface observations for ozone, carbon monoxide, nitrogen oxide, nitrogen dioxide, and PM{subscript}`2.5`.
+Our first example will demonstrate the basics available in MELODIES MONET to compare WRF-Chem model results against AirNow surface observations for ozone and PM{subscript}`2.5`.

 Please download the WRF-Chem example model dataset from TBA.